-The ebbs and flows of a relationship are not unusual, but dealing with it properly may improve your friendship, marriage, partnership, or relations with your family.
-However, behind the curtain, many relationships are toxic and may resemble a shrieking kettle waiting to explode.
+Relationships can be challenging, but learning to deal appropriately with your partner may improve your friendship, marriage, partnership, or relations with your family.
+However, many relationships are virtually unresolvable and toxic, resembling a shrieking kettle waiting to explode.

-Are there red flags of a toxic relationship before things go south?
-Yes, but only if you want to see them.
+Often, there are red flags of a toxic relationship before things go south.
+However, we may not want to see them.
 After someone asked an online community what a dead giveaway of a toxic relationship is, these were the best responses.

 Controlling Behaviors